 Early adopters of the Public Records Request Manager report a reduction in staff time spent for tracking, managing, and fulfillment of public information requests of over seventy-five percent.

-Once an organization’s master control schedule is created, the Records Manager can select appropriate records titles from the master retention schedule to create sub-sets of records titles, or retention Sub-Schedules, for various departments with simple point-and-click operations, reflecting those records a department is responsible for.
-Since an organization’s master control schedule can easily run to many pages, the ability to create retention Sub-Schedules for each department consisting of only those records titles that are of interest to the department, makes each Sub-Schedule – typically half a dozen pages or less – much more usable.
+Once an organization’s master control schedule is created, the Records Manager can select appropriate records titles from the master schedule to create sub-sets of records titles, or Sub-Schedules, for various departments with simple point-and-click operations.
+Since an organization’s master control schedule can easily run to many pages, the ability to create Sub-Schedules for each department consisting of only those records titles that are of interest to the department, makes each Sub-Schedule – typically half a dozen pages or less – much more usable.

 Retention DMR can create a web page for the Control Schedule, as well as for each Department’s Sub-Schedule, allowing these to be quickly and easily published on an organization’s intranet, or associated with SharePoint, for convenient access throughout the organization.